 Michael showed off his softer side in Human Nature with a pastel yellow sweater vest, bow tie and rhinestone brooches.
 He appealed to the sensitive-seeking girls, as well as to confident and disciplined boys.

 The last time military and bandleader uniforms were popular was with The Beatles from their Sgt.
 Pepper psychedelia days.
-Michael updated the look in sparkly sequinned jackets with gold braid epaulets and reflective aviator glasses – and his sequined glove, of course.
+Michael updated the look in sparkly sequinned jackets with gold braid epaulettes and reflective aviator glasses – and his sequined glove, of course.

 The King of Pop continued to make records and influence fans, but his eccentric style was copied much less during the 90s.

-Michael returned to the scene with Dangerous in 1992, but his most shocking change was not his clothes, but his face.
+Michael Jackson returned to the scene with Dangerous in 1992, but his most shocking change was not his clothes, but his face.
 Newly sculpted and shockingly pale-skinned (he explained it was a skin condition), Michael’s appealing innocence was gone.